aeronauticafan4242/aeronautica-script-roblox/README.md

 ## ⚠️ Disclaimer

 This project is provided **for educational purposes** only.
 It is **not affiliated with, endorsed by, or connected to Aeronautica or Roblox Corporation** in any way.
-Automating a Roblox experience may violate the game's or Roblox's Terms of Service and can result in account moderation. **Use at your own risk**, preferably on an alternate account.

 ---